-Tuesday 5 November 2024
+Tuesday, 5 November 2024

 2024 - wrapped up?

-Someone pointed out to me recently that I have not written anything blog for more than a year, and that I should hang my head in shame.
+Someone pointed out to me recently that I have not written anything on this blog for more than a year, and that I should hang my head in shame.
 While the first part is certainly true, I will hold my head up high, since this blog is very much a personal thing, and not something that I do to satisfy a ‘customer base’, or to supply a particular need.

 When I started writing here (fifteen years ago), it was a record of my thoughts on motor racing, some analysis of performance in big or interesting races, and a bit of an autobiography of things (to do with racing) that I could remember from my past.
 Writing is a good way to record one’s moods, opinions and memories – and apart from anything else, I get a good deal of pleasure looking back at things I wrote years ago.
 Sometimes it is interesting how things change; often it is interesting how much they stay the same.